Why Adalo Works for Building a Local Marketplace App

 - Single build, multiple platforms: Create once and publish everywhere without maintaining separate codebases

 Adalo processes over 20 million data requests every day with 99%+ average uptime, ensuring your marketplace remains accessible as it scales.
+Over 3 million apps have been created on the platform, with users describing the visual builder as "easy as PowerPoint."

 Built-In Database vs External Integrations